IITG-location-tracking-app/location_tracking_app_iitg/README.md

 # Location Sharing App
 This is a mobile application to share your realtime location with GPS tracking and stay connected with your friends, families and co-workers.

-The application is built using Flutter with Firebase and Firestore to handle the authentication of users and data management.
+It is built using Flutter with Firebase and Firestore to handle the authentication of users and data management.

 ## Using the APK